bitosome/space-hub-card/README.md

 # bitosome-room-card

 Custom Room card for Home Assistant, built on the boilerplate using LitElement.
-It renders a main tile plus optional AC/Thermostat squares and switch rows, with rich visuals and HA-native actions.
+It renders one or more main tiles plus optional AC/Thermostat squares and switch rows, with rich visuals and HA-native actions.

 ## Features

 - LitElement card with HA action handling (tap, hold, double_tap)
+- **Multiple main tiles**: Support for multiple main tiles in a single card via multiple header rows
-- Main tile with configurable icon size and live temp/humidity chip
+- Main tiles with configurable icon size and live temp/humidity chip
 - AC and Thermostat tiles with animated state visuals
 - Switch rows with per-tile tap/hold entities, including smart plug style
 - Optional card header title (omit `title` to hide)